Resxt/T7-Scripts/README.md

 - Drag and drop the file(s) you want in the folder they need to be placed in.

 The instructions to install and use these scripts are on their respective page on this repository

+Note that scripts installed in your map's folder will always be loaded in priority, instead of the scripts in `Call of Duty Black Ops III\share\raw\scripts` if you happen to install them in both locations.
+For this reason I recommend installing the scripts in `share\raw\scripts` so that they're always re-usable for your other maps, untouched.
+This way you can also make a copy of the script and place it into your map's scripts folder to edit it for your map specific behavior while leaving the global script untouched for the other maps that use it.

 As always when you use a script, asset or anything that's not yours, don't forget to credit the people that made it